anunav83/JobSkillSearch--NLP/README.md

 This project has 2 goals
   * Identify the most common list of skills associated to the job tile.
-  * Refine the search results of a job title. e.g 'Data Scientist' job search does not resturn results such as "Optical Research   Scientist"
+  * Refine the search results of a job title. e.g 'Data Scientist' job search should not return results such as "Optical Engineer"

   <img src="Images/JobSearchResults.png" />